 The first step in the application of this mean-length approach is to determine the length at which animals become fully vulnerable to the gear, L_c .
-Histograms from five year periods (see Figure 1 for example) and a cumulative plot of all individuals captured during the time series were constructed for island gear combinations for which sufficient sample sizes were available.
+Histograms from five year periods (see Figure 3.6.1 for example) and a cumulative plot of all individuals captured during the time series were constructed for island gear combinations for which sufficient sample sizes were available.
 For the base case, the length at full vulnerability L_c was selected both visually (Thorson and Prager, 2011) and by an automated selection evaluation of the 10 mm length bin which contained the largest number of individuals in each 5 year period.
 The evaluation of five-year periods avoids situations where selectivity may have changed over time.
 For example, a regulation which requires increased mesh size in traps would result in fewer small individuals being captured and an increase in mean length.
 Using the highest L_c value from each time period avoids the violating model assumptions and the confounding of selectivity and mortality in the calculation of annual mean lengths.
 While visual inspection of histograms is a common and accepted approach we evaluated model results over a range of values.

-3.2.1.4.
+3.1.4.
 Parameters Estimated

-The parameters estimated by the non-equilibrium length method as described in 3.2.1.3 above are total mortality rates and the year(s) of change.
+The parameters estimated by the non-equilibrium length method as described in Section 3.1.3 above are total mortality rates and the year(s) of change.
 For the rest of this document, $Z{current}$ is defined as the total mortality in the most recent time periods.

-3.2.1.5.
+3.1.5.
 Uncertainty and Measures of Precision

-The panel at the SEDAR 26 DW and AW, recognized considerable uncertainty in the von Bertalanffy growth parameters and some hesitation as to the selection of length-at-full vulnerability (L_c) was expressed.
+The panel at the SEDAR 26 data workshop (DW) and assessment workshop (AW) recognized considerable uncertainty in the von Bertalanffy growth parameters and some hesitation as to the selection of length-at-full vulnerability (L_c) was expressed.
 As such, a comprehensive sensitivity analysis was conducted.
-The range of the von Bertalanffy growth parameter (VBK) explored was 0.25 - 0.75.
-The base value was 0.45, which is the mean of the two published estimates of Murray and Moore (1992) and Murray et al. (1992).
-For all other sensitivity analyses the range of VBK inputs were set to a value 60% above and below the base value.
-The base value for all queen snapper sensitivity runs was 0.45, for the reasons explained above.
-The range used for queen snapper caught by hook and line in Puerto Rico encompasses the two estimates of the von Bertalanffy growth parameter from Murray and Moore (1992) and Murray et al. (1992), 0.29 and 0.61.
-The range of the asymptotic growth parameter (L{∞}) explored was 846mm-906mm.
-The upper bound was either 1) the maximum observed length, 2) 10% above the base value when the maximum observed is less than the base value or 3) 15% above the base value when the maximum observed length was questionable (e.g., one observation that appeared to be an outlier).
+The value of the von Bertalanffy growth parameter (K) used for base case model runs was 0.78 (Molina-Urena 2009).
+For all sensitivity analyses the range of K inputs were set to a value 60% above and below the base value; the range of the K explored was 0.312 - 1.212.
+The range of the asymptotic growth parameter (L{∞}) explored varied according the relationship between the base case value and the maximum observed length.
+The value used for base case model runs was 300mm, which represents the mean of the two estimates obtained from Molina-Urena (2009).
+The upper bound was either 1) the maximum observed length, which was gear-dependent, 2) 10% above the base value when the maximum observed length was less than the base case value, or 3) 15% above the base value when the maximum observed length was questionable (e.g., one observation that appeared to be an outlier).

-The accepted method for determining L_c is by visual inspection of the length frequency histogram (Thorson and Prager 2011).
+The accepted method for determining L_c is by visual inspection of length frequency histograms (Thorson and Prager 2011).
 This approach was used for this analysis, however, to satisfy the concerns of the AW panel a wide range of L_c values were explored.
-Note that the lowest L_c values used in the sensitivity analysis were clearly below the actual length at full vulnerability and included only to demonstrate model behavior.
+Note that the lowest Lc values used in the sensitivity analysis were clearly below the actual length at full vulnerability and included only to demonstrate model behavior.

-3.2.1.6.
+3.1.6.
 Benchmark / Reference points methods